nain89/Mobile_SDK_Android/README.md

 MOLPay Mobile SDK 4.0.7 for Android
 =================================
+Latest update 2014/10/21

+-  The SDK is returning the bill info to the merchant app after the transaction is completed .

 Latest update 2014/10/17

 -  Merchant can now pass empty name,email and mobile to the sdk if editable is true .